 You may not be able to live without your phone, but you still don’t want it to be the thing that drives your budget into the ground.

 To get the best deal, make sure you’re on a family plan.
 No family of your own yet?
 Recruit your parents, siblings or significant other — it’s a good move even if it means Venmoing your brother directly for your portion of the bill, Blaylock says.
-For example, a family of four can access unlimited data for $45 each through Verizon, which is a much better deal than the $80 you’d need to spend when flying solo.

-Speaking of data, take a look at your recent phone statements.
 Are you using all of your data?
 Or could you switch to Wi-Fi at home, downgrade your data plan and slash your monthly bill as a result?

 Finally, think about how often you really need to upgrade your device.
 Most providers these days offer leasing programs, which break the price of the phone into monthly increments, typically over 24 months, rather than make you pay all at once.
 But that can tempt you to get a fancy new phone every two years — even if you truly don't need it.
 “Just pushing that upgrade out another year and upgrading every 36 months instead of every 24 will reduce payments,” Blaylock says.